spray/spray/notes/about.markdown

-_spray-json_ is a lightweight, clean and efficient JSON implementation in Scala.
+[spray-json](http://json.spray.cc) is a lightweight, clean and efficient JSON implementation in Scala.

-For more information check out <http://json.spray.cc>.